Stanislav Lapkes

-Club career
+Youth career

 Lapkes is the son of Belarusian Olympic fencer Dmitry Lapkes.
-He began playing in the academy of Dynamo Minsk at age six and quickly became the team's starting goalkeeper.
-He remained with the club until his family moved to the United States in 2019.
-Shortley thereafter, he was invited to join the academy of the Columbus Crew of Major League Soccer following a trial.
-In 2017, the club reached the final of the 2022 MLS Next U17 Cup, eventually falling to the academy of the Philadelphia Union.
+He began playing in the academy of Dinamo Minsk at the age of six and quickly became the youth team's starting goalkeeper.
+He remained with the club until his family moved to the United States in 2019, settling in Ohio.
+Following a successful trial, he was invited to join the Columbus Crew Academy.
+He was part of the academy team that reached the final of the 2022 MLS Next U17 Cup, eventually falling to the academy of the Philadelphia Union.
 Lapkes was named the goalkeeper of the tournament for his performances.

+Club career

-In the May 2022, Lapkes signed an amateur contract, joining Columbus Crew 2 of MLS Next Pro.
-He made his debut on 16 April 2023 in a victory over New England Revolution II.
+In May 2022, Lapkes signed an amateur contract with Columbus Crew 2 of MLS Next Pro.
+He made his debut the following year on 16 April 2023 in a victory over New England Revolution II.
 That season, he made sixteen league appearances, earning five shutouts.
-He signed his first professional contract with the club on September 7, 2023.
-On October 22, 2023, he became the youngest goalkeeper to start in the MLS Next Pro Cup.
-During the 2024 Major League Soccer season, the Crew called up Lapkes to the first team five times without the player making an appearance.
+He signed his first professional contract with the club on 7 September 2023.
+On 22 October 2023, he became the youngest goalkeeper to start in the MLS Next Pro Cup. at 17 years, seven months and 19 days old.
+Lapkes was one of four MLS NEXT Pro goalkeepers selected to compete in the Goalie Wars skills competition as part of the 2024 MLS All-Star Game.
+During the 2024 Major League Soccer season, he appeared on the bench for the first team five times, but never made an appearance.

 Lapkes signed a contract with the Columbus Crew first team in January 2025.
 The Homegrown Player deal would see the player remain at the club through the 2027 season, with the Crew holding an option for an additional two years.
-Lapkes was one of four MLS NEXT Pro goalkeepers selected to compete in the Goalie Wars skills competition as part of the 2024 MLS All-Star Game.
-He made his U.S. Open Cup debut on March 19, 2025 in a 4–1 victory over NY Renegades FC.
+He made his U.S. Open Cup debut on 19 March 2025 in a 4–1 victory over NY Renegades FC.

+On 5 March 2026, Lapkes was loaned to USL League One side Sarasota Paradise.
+He was recalled by Columbus two months later on 8 May without making a single appearance for the Florida-based club.